hugglesfox/canihasip-rs/README.md

 ## License

-canihazip is licenced under the MIT licence.
+canihazip-rs is licenced under the MIT licence.